dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/index.md

 ## 3D Rendering

-WPF provides a set of 3D rendering capabilities that integrate with 2D graphics support in WPF in order for you to create more exciting layout, [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)], and data visualization.
+WPF provides a set of 3D rendering capabilities that integrate with 2D graphics support in WPF in order for you to create more exciting layout, UI, and data visualization.
 At one end of the spectrum, WPF enables you to render 2D images onto the surfaces of 3D shapes, which the following illustration demonstrates.

 ![Screenshot of a sample showing 3D shapes with different textures.](./media/index/visual-three-dimensional-shape.png)